Trinchero Family Estates

-We strive to be an industry leader in sustainable farming, waste reduction/recycling, water conservation and energy efficiency with environmentally friendly efforts across our company and our brands.
-As one of the Trinchero Family Estates company values, every employee in all of our facilities, offices, wineries and vineyards is committed to sustainability.
+Trinchero Family Estates strives to be an industry leader in sustainable farming, waste reduction/ recycling, water conservation and energy efficiency with environmentally friendly efforts across all aspects of the business.
+As one of the Trinchero Family Estates company values, every employee in each facility, office, winery and vineyard is committed to sustainability.

-- The Main Street, Green Island Road (GIR) and Westside facilities are all participants in Certified Sustainable Wine Programs.
+- Trinchero Family Estates’ Green Island Road Production Facility and Westside and Main Street Wineries are participants in Certified Sustainable Wine Programs.

-- Advanced wastewater treatment systems have been installed at the main facilities that process thousands of gallons of water a day, one of California’s most important limited natural resources.
-The water in the processed irrigation ponds exceeds required standards, providing reusable water for landscaping, wildlife, and crops.
+- Advanced wastewater treatment systems at these facilities process thousands of gallons of water per day.
+Treated water in the irrigation ponds exceeds required standards and is reused to provide water for landscaping, wildlife and crops.

-- 70% of all processed water is reused to irrigate our crops, returning the water back to the earth.
+- 70 percent of all processed water is reused for landscaping or crop irrigation, ensuring the water returns back to the earth.

 - All of Trinchero Family Estates’ owned vineyards are sustainably farmed.